CodeLoki/r-band-songs/docs/band-songs-implementation-tasks.md

 # Band Songs React App - Implementation Task List

+This document outlines the tasks for creating the application defined in the [PRD](./band-songs-react-prd.md).

 ## Phase 1: Project Setup & Infrastructure

 ### 1.1 Initial Setup